databricks-demos/dbdemos/README.md

 # dbdemos

+DBDemos is a toolkit to easily install Lakehouse demos for Databricks.

 Simply deploy & share demos on any workspace. dbdemos is packaged with a list of demos:

 - Lakehouse, end-to-end demos (ex: Lakehouse Retail Churn)
-- Product demos (ex: Delta Live Table, CDC, MLOps...)
+- Product demos (ex: Delta Live Table, CDC, ML, DBSQL Dashboard, MLOps...)

 ## Installation
 **Do not clone the repo, just pip install dbdemos wheel:**